TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 Deployment
 ----------
 TYPO3 follows the *convention over configuration* paradigm.
-If files and directories in the sitepackage extension use the naming convention, they are loaded automatically as soon as the extension is installed/activated.
-This means the extension can be easily deployed using the Extension Manager and/or PHP composer.
+If files and directories in the site-package extension use the naming convention, they are loaded automatically as soon as the extension is installed/activated.
+This means the extension can be easily deployed using Composer.
 Deployment can be automated by system administrators.

 Distributable